carlosefr/spinner-mouse/README.md

 ## Artwork

-The artwork was printed with a normal inkjet printer on matte photographic paper.
-It looks pretty good up close and, so far, seems durable enough.
+The artwork was printed with a normal inkjet printer on matte photographic paper and protected with transparent tape.
+It looks pretty good up close.
 The [source file](artwork/cover.pxd) is in [Pixelmator Pro](https://www.pixelmator.com/pro/) format.

 ## Final Words